Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7950 should theoretically perform a bit faster than the GeForce GTX 980 in general. (explain)
+Memory BandwidthThe Radeon HD 7950 should in theory perform a little bit faster than the GeForce GTX 980 overall. (explain)

-Texel RateThe GeForce GTX 980 is a lot (more or less 61%) faster with regards to texture filtering than the Radeon HD 7950. (explain)
+Texel RateThe GeForce GTX 980 is quite a bit (approximately 61%) better at texture filtering than the Radeon HD 7950. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison